How Does Intergroup Operate?

 How does Intergroup help carry the AA message?

-Cooperation with the Professional Community (CPC) and Public Information (PI) committees provide information about AA to individuals, media groups, government, educational, religious, medical and other organizations.
-CPC/PI meets the last Sunday of every month at 4:00 pm
+Cooperation with the Professional Community (CPC) and Public Information (PI) Committee provides information about AA to individuals, media groups, government, educational, religious, medical and other organizations.
+CPC/PI meets the fourth Saturday of each month at 10:00 am

 The Corrections Facilities Committee carries the AA message to individuals incarcerated in jails and prisons.
-CFC meets the last Sunday of even months at 5:00 pm
+CFC meets the last Wednesday of every month at 7:00 pm

-The Treatment Facilities committee offer similar service to individuals in treatment and Detox centers, hospitals, shelters, and half-way houses.
+The Treatment Facilities Committee offers similar service to individuals in treatment and Detox centers, hospitals, shelters, and half-way houses.
 TFC (formerly H&I) meets the second Saturday of each month at 9:30 am

 What happens at the Intergroup Office?